What Are SMS Chatbots?

 This guide will cover benefits, tips, best practices, and examples of successful SMS chatbot communications.

 There are three types of chatbots – simple, smart, and hybrid.

 - A rule-based and task-specific bot simply follows a preprogrammed decision tree.
 That is how the bot understands the information it receives.
 It then directs the user toward a specific outcome.
 The way simple bots work resembles a multiple-choice test.
 The simple chatbot cannot make decisions outside its preprogrammed line of questions and answers.

 - A smart bot, on the other hand, learns from the interactions it performs.
 It tries to mimic a human-to-human conversation.
-This type of bot uses natural language processing (NLP) technology to understand text typed by a human.
+This conversational AI bot uses natural language processing (NLP) technology to understand text typed by a human.
 These bots are more of an open-ended essay test.
-They are the closest thing to Artificial Intelligence (AI) we have today.
+This technology allows for more naturally-flowing two-way conversation.
+This is the closest thing to Artificial Intelligence (AI) we have today.
 True AI does not yet exist.

 - A hybrid bot is a combination of smart and simple chatbots.
 They can recognize a typed message as well as offer choices for the visitor to select.

 SMS Chatbot technology closely relates to a web or browser-based chatbot.
 It does, however, have some significant limitations worth noting.

 - SMS chatbots must refrain from sending long messages (160 characters max.)